stelligent/config-lint/README.md

 It is also possible to use a rules files in a Lambda that handles events from AWS Config.

 [Documented Here](docs/lambda.md)

+# Releasing
+To release a new version, run `make bumpversion` to increment the patch version and push a tag to GitHub to start the release process.

 # TODO

 * Add an optional YAML file for project settings, such as ignoring certain rules for certain resources